No Rain

 "No Rain" is a song by American rock band Blind Melon.
-It was released in 1993 as the second single from the band's debut album Blind Melon.
+It was released in 1993 as the second single from the band's debut album Blind Melon (1992).
 The song is well known for its accompanying music video, which features the "Bee Girl" character.
 The music video, directed by Samuel Bayer, received heavy airplay on MTV at the time of its release.
 It subsequently helped propel Blind Melon to multi-platinum status.

 The song is the band's highest-charting song, reaching number 20 on the US Billboard Hot 100 and number one on both the Billboard Album Rock Tracks and Modern Rock Tracks charts.
 It proved to be successful internationally, peaking at number one in Canada and number eight in Australia.

 Synopsis

-"No Rain" is in the key of E Mixolydian, and has a moderately fast tempo.

 Although the song is credited to the whole band, bassist Brad Smith wrote most of "No Rain".
 He said: "The song is about not being able to get out of bed and find excuses to face the day when you have really, in a way, nothing."
 At the time, Smith had been dating a depressed woman who slept through sunny days and complained when it did not rain.
 For a while, he told himself that he was writing the song from her perspective, and later realized that he was also writing it about himself.

 Music video

 The music video, directed by Samuel Bayer, stars Heather DeLoach as the "Bee Girl", a young tap dancer wearing a homemade bee costume and large glasses, modeled after the Blind Melon album cover: a family picture of Georgia Graham, younger sister of drummer Glen Graham.
 The Bee Girl's story is intercut with footage of Blind Melon performing in a field against a clear blue sky.

 It opens on the girl's tap routine; the audience responds with mocking laughter, and the girl runs off-stage in tears.
 As the song plays, she wanders through Los Angeles, stopping to perform her dance for whoever will watch, but she still feels alone.
 Ultimately, at the point in the song where the word "escape" is repeated, she peeks through a gate, which elicits a look of astonishment on her face, then runs through it to join a group of "bee people" just like her, dancing joyfully in a green field.

-As a result of the video, DeLoach appeared on the 1993 MTV Video Music Awards doing her "Bee Girl" dance to close the show, and also appeared as the "Bee Girl" in the video for "Weird Al" Yankovic's song "Bedrock Anthem".
+As a result of the video, DeLoach appeared at the 1993 MTV Video Music Awards doing her "Bee Girl" dance to close the show, and also appeared as the "Bee Girl" in the video for "Weird Al" Yankovic's song "Bedrock Anthem".